markdegrootnl/dockerfiles/unifi-protect-arm64/README.md

 ```

 Now you can access UniFi Protect at `https://localhost/`.

+## Storage
+UniFi Protect needs a lot of storage to record video.
+Protect will fail to start if there is not at least 100GB disk space available, so make sure to store your Docker volumes on a disk with some space.

 ## Build your own container
 To build your own container put the deb files for `ulp-go`, `unifi-core` and `unifi-protect` in the `put-deb-files-here` folder and run: